 To strengthen geoscience programs at colleges and universities, The Geological Society of America recommends that:

-- Faculty continually stress the importance of geoscience awareness and literacy across the student body, among the general public, and to university administrators and elected officials, by focusing courses, curricula, and outreach activities on the crucial issues that will face the planet in coming decades, including climate change, natural and water resources issues, and natural hazards.
+- Faculty continually stress the importance of geoscience awareness and literacy across the student body, among the general public, and to university administrators and elected officials by focusing courses, curricula, and outreach activities on the crucial issues that will face the planet in coming decades, including climate change, supply and quality of natural and water resources, and geologic hazards.